"The Folly of Management" - Anecdotal Examples of Poor Workplace Leadership

 I’ve written about Smish-mazon before (See: “FROM A TO I FUCKING QUIT” - AN OPEN LETTER TO A COMPANY WHICH I CAN’T NAME”), but I feel I have to continue to talk about them as their abusive treatment towards employees is becoming more prevalent in the news.

 If Smish-mazon’s problem can be summed up to one word, then it would be: genuine.
 It always felt like Management and HR never truly listened, nor cared, about their employees’ problems nor had realistic expectations of the limits of their employees’ bodies.
 Like a bolt, a person to Smish-mazon is just as easily replaceable.
 All the employees made the same complaints about the unrealistic workload, the toll on their bodies and minds, and the totalitarian policies.
-But they fell on deaf ears as HR and Management give the trained reassuring nod and the standard “thanks for bringing that to my attention.”
-All being hollow like an empty box.
+But they fell on deaf ears as HR and Management give the trained reassuring nod and the standard “thanks for bringing that to my attention” which was hollow like an empty box.
 It made me wonder if they forsake their humanity because of the job or if they even had any, to begin with.

 Then again, would a farmer be concerned with the feelings of his beast of burden?